nextflow-io/nextflow/docs/reference/channel.md

 : Allow choosing the protocol for the resulting remote URLs.
 Available choices: `ftp`, `http`, `https` (default: `ftp`).

 `retryPolicy`
-: Set a retry policy in case of the SRA request fail with a retriable error.
+: Set a retry policy in case the SRA request fails with a retriable error.
 The retry policy is set as a Map specifying the different policy properties.

 Available retry policy properties: